Pac-12 men’s basketball power ratings: Huskies’ collapse gains speed, while Cougars climb

 Next up: at Colorado (Thursday)

-Comment: Adding context to the race for the bottom: The Bears’ head-to-head win over UW came without top scorer Matt Bradley, who’s out with an ankle injury.
+Comment: Adding context to the race for the bottom: The Bears’ head-to-head victory over Washington came without top scorer Matt Bradley, who’s out with an ankle injury.

 12. Washington (1-9/0-5)